petersulyok/smfc/SMFC_CLIENT.md

   `standby_guard_enabled=True and count>1`.
 Always guard the read with `getattr(hdfc, "standby_array_states", None)` — the attribute is only set when standby is enabled (see [hdfc.py:75](src/smfc/hdfc.py#L75)).
-- ANSI colors: green for `ok` and `ACTIVE`, red for `ERROR`, dim for placeholders, `STANDBY`, and the `(target)` annotation, bold for section headers and the program banner.
+- ANSI colors: green for FULL fan mode and `ACTIVE`, red for `ERROR` and the not-in-FULL warning, dim for placeholders, `STANDBY`, and the source/uptime lines, bold for section headers and the program banner.
 Auto-disabled when stdout is not a TTY or `--no-color` is passed.

 ### Colorized rendering (illustrative)